Last Updated on February 24, 2023 by Jim Ferri

 By Jim Ferri

 There’s no denying that the Havana you visit today is the Havana of 50 years ago.
-And for that reason it remains an amazing place to visit.
-It’s a wonderful experience for travelers, one you’ll find in few other places in the world.
+And for that reason, it remains a fantastic place to visit.
+Moreover, it’s a wonderful experience for travelers, one you’ll find in few other areas worldwide.

 It was Prohibition in the U.S. that first brought mass tourism to Havana.
-At a time when booze was banned in America during the 1920s and early 1930s, Havana flaunted a culture of cocktails and casinos that quickly attracted the rich and famous.
+Then, at a time when booze was banned in America during the 1920s and early 1930s, Havana flaunted a culture of cocktails and casinos that quickly attracted the rich and famous.

 Tourism in Havana and Cuba cooled quickly during the Cold War.
-And since then, life and culture in Havana has stood still.
-For the past decade or so, Havana, and all of Cuba to a lesser degree, is seeing its second heyday.
+And since then, life and culture in Havana have stood still.
+However, for the past decade or so, Havana, and all of Cuba to a lesser degree, has been seeing its second heyday.

-But luring today’s tourists are anything but free-flowing liquor and a clutch of casinos.
-Many travelers come to experience Havana as it was 50 years ago, to experience the warp and see the city before it changes.
+But luring today’s tourists is anything but free-flowing liquor and a clutch of casinos.
+Instead, many travelers come to experience Havana as it was 50 years ago to experience the warp and see the city before it changes.

-If you want to take a step back in time, head down to Cuba.
+If you want to step back in time, head down to Cuba.

 A Tour of Cuba

-I always had the desire to visit Havana and finally reached it on a Grand Circle Foundation tour, which began in eastern Cuba, and ended with four days in Havana.
+I always wanted to visit Havana and finally reached it on a Grand Circle Foundation tour, which began in eastern Cuba and ended with four days in Havana.

 We did a lot in Havana.
 One day visiting a dance company.
 Another learning to play dominoes with a Cuban national champion.
-We visited a neighborhood in which colorful murals and a self-built community center has transformed the barrio.
+We saw a neighborhood in which colorful murals and a self-built community center have transformed the barrio.

-Our schedule was full, but we still had plenty of time to wander about on our own.
+Our schedule was full, but we still had plenty of time to wander about independently.